KIWI-ST/kiwi.server/README.md

 # kiwi.server
-kiwi.server is a tool set that integrates gdal, accord.net, orleans... everyone counld use the [released software](https://github.com/axmand/kiwi.server/releases) directly
+kiwi.server is a tool set that integrates gdal, accord.net, cntk to solve some problems in the field of GIS by using machine learning...
+There is complied executable program [released software](https://github.com/axmand/kiwi.server/releases) for testing.

 The commonly used operations are packaged, mainly the following modules
 ### Examples ###